KyodaiKen/DISMBackup/README.md

 ```
 **Example:**
 ```
-backup c:\ B:\Backup\MyBackup
+backup c: B:\Backup\MyBackup
 ```
 This will create a backup with a unique file name in it.
 The file name is composited by the current date and time without spaces and extra characters.
-The backup file is a .WIM file which can be opened using the file archiver [7-zip](https://www.7-zip.org/)
+The backup file is a .WIM file which can be opened using the file archiver [7-zip](https://www.7-zip.org/) - It can even be opened on Linux!
 ## Backing up without a shadow copy
 To create a backup, just enter this in an administrator privileged console:
 ```